osaaru/jeuchre.org/devops/README.md

 `CDK_NEW_BOOTSTRAP=1 npx cdk bootstrap --profile account_admin --cloudformation-execution-policies arn:aws:iam::aws:policy/AdministratorAccess`?

 Configure `GITHUB_OWNER` and `GITHUB_REPO` in a `.env` file.
-The repo owner must issue a personal access token to be used by the CodePipeline.
-Create a plain text Secrets Manager secret called `/jeuchre/org/github_access_token`.
+Update readmeThe repo owner must issue a personal access token to be used by the CodePipeline.
+Create a plain text Secrets Manager secret called `jeuchre/org/github_access_token`.
 If you want to use a different name configure `GITHUB_ACCESS_TOKEN_SECRET_NAME` in `.env`.
+Instructions for generating the access token: https://docs.aws.amazon.com/codepipeline/latest/userguide/GitHub-create-personal-token-CLI.html
+To be safe, you can create a dedicated github account that only has access to the repo in question to issue the personal access token.

+At this point you can do an initial deployment using `yarn deploy`

+Subsequent pushes to the repo will cause the pipeline to self-update.

 ## Useful commands